-Terms: An officer serves for a two (2) year term with Chair and Vice-Chair rotating in alternate Januarys.
+Terms: An officer serves for a one (1) year term with elections occurring during the Annual Meeting of the Network.

-Term Limits: An officer cannot serve for more than two (2) consecutive terms in the same role.
+Term Limits: An officer cannot serve for more than three (3) consecutive terms in the same role.

 Executive Committee: Executive Committee members set the agenda of the Policy Board meetings; assist the convening agency in the hiring and supervising of staff and consultants working on behalf of the Network; and ensure that the Network has the resources to implement its strategic initiatives including the current Regional Plan.
 Executive Committee Members may also represent the Regional Network at state and federal meetings when the Chair or Vice Chair are unavailable.